cksystemsteaching/selfie/README.md

 > Bootstrapping builtin procedures

 Lastly, the procedure `selfie_compile` implements `starc`.
 We go through the code step by step, finally explaining how bootstrapping selfie and builtin procedures in particular works.
 Before doing so, consider what the bootstrapping compiler, say, `gcc` does for builtin procedures.
-When compiling `selfie.c` with `gcc`, the eight builtin procedures declared at the beginning of `selfie.c` but not defined anywhere make `gcc` generate machine code for them.
+When compiling `selfie.c` with `gcc`, the eight builtin procedures declared at the beginning of `selfie.c` but not explicitly defined anywhere make `gcc` generate machine code for them.
 This works because we use the names of procedures in the declarations that `gcc` considers builtin if no definition is available.
 Fortunately, `gcc` even tolerates slightly different signatures for builtin procedures, probably as long as they cast into the expected signatures.
 Note that the declarations are only needed for `gcc`, not `starc`, to compile `selfie.c` properly without reporting errors.
 Try for yourself: remove them and run `make`, then put them back and run `make` again, then remove them but then only run `./selfie -c selfie.c`.

 So, what does `starc` do?
+Well, `starc` mimics what `gcc` does as follows.
+Even before compiling any source code, the procedure `selfie_compile` generates machine code for the five strictly needed builtin procedures `exit`, `read`, `write`, `open`, and `malloc` by invoking the procedures `emit_exit`, `emit_read`, `emit_write`, `emit_open`, and `emit_malloc`, respectively.
+There is also a call to the procedure `emit_switch` which is explained in the computing chapter.
+The three builtin procedures for printing data are handled differently as explained below.

+> Macros

+The selfie compiler mimics the notion of *macros* in C, namely, the `va_start`, `va_arg`, and `va_end` macros to stay close to the original implementation.
+In the source code of selfie, look for the `var_start`, `var_arg`, and `var_end` procedures which are slightly renamed versions of the original macros to avoid conflicts during bootstrapping.

+`emit_program_entry`
+`emit_bootstrapping`
+`finalize_data_segment`

 symbolic vs direct references